david-cattermole/mayaMatchMoveSolver/BUILD.md

 This solver is not as sophisticated as Ceres and may be deprecated in a future release (in favor of [Ceres Solver](http://ceres-solver.org/))

+NOTE: CMinpack is included inside mmSolver - there is no need to install it.

 ## Ceres Solver